mocklis/mocklis.docs/source/reference/index.rst

 Dummy steps
 -----------

-The `Dummy` steps will do as little as possible without throwing an exception.
+The ``Dummy`` steps will do as little as possible without throwing an exception.
 For a property or indexer, the step will do nothing for a setter, and return a default value for a getter.
-For an event, adding and removing an event handler will both do nothing.
-For a method, it will not do anything with parameters, and return default values for anything that needs returning, including out and ref parameters.
+For an event, adding or removing an event handler do absolutely nothing, and for a method, it will not do anything with the parameters, and return default values for anything that needs returning, including out and ref parameters.

-Note also that `Dummy` steps are `final` - you cannot add anything to follow them.
+Note also that ``Dummy`` steps are final - you cannot add anything to follow them.

 Join steps
 ----------

-We've already met the `Join` step in the sample code for `If` above, where it allows us to take any step (with the right form - that is member type and type parameters) and use as the next step.
-The missing piece is a method to designate a step as such a target, which is where the `JoinPoint` comes in.
+We've already met the ``Join`` step in the sample code for ``If`` above, where it allows us to take any step (with the right form - that is member type and type parameters) and use as the next step.
+The missing piece is a method to designate a step as such a target, which is where the ``JoinPoint`` comes in.

-Let's say that we want to connect two properties to the same stored step.
+Let's say that we want to connect two properties to the same ``Stored`` step.
+The solution is to add a ``JoinPoint`` step just before the ``Stored`` step.

 .. sourcecode:: csharp